surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   - New patches from John Valentine
   - New patches from Kinsey Dulcet
   - New patches from Malfunction
+  - New patches from Slowboat
   - New patches from VincyZed
-  - New patches from xenofish
+  - New patches from Xenofish
   - New FX presets from Arty